dasdom/BreakOutToRefresh/README.md

 ## Support

-If you want to give me something back, I would highly appreciate if you buy [my upcoming book about Test-Driven Development with Swift](https://leanpub.com/tddfakebookforios) and give me feedback about it.
+If you want to give me something back, I would highly appreciate if you buy [my book about Test-Driven Development with Swift](https://leanpub.com/tddfakebookforios) and give me feedback about it.

 ## Thanks